Decision-Support Experiments and Evaluations using Seasonal to Inter-annual Forecasts and Observational Data: A Focus on Water Resources

 U.S. Climate Change Science Program

-Fort, Denise Professor; Helen Ingram; David Feldman; Nathan Mantua; Katharine L. Jacobs; and Nancy Beller-Simms.
+Fort, Denise; Helen Ingram; David Feldman; Nathan Mantua; Katharine L. Jacobs; and Nancy Beller-Simms.
 "The Changing Context."
-Decision-Support Experiments and Evaluations using Seasonal to Inter-annual Forecasts and Observational Data: A Focus on Water Resources (2008): 7-28. http://digitalrepository.unm.edu/law_facbookdisplay/135
+Decision-Support Experiments and Evaluations using Seasonal to Inter-annual Forecasts and Observational Data: A Focus on Water Resources (2008): 7-28. https://digitalrepository.unm.edu/law_facbookdisplay/135